phil-anderson/blurp/README.md

 * [DV] Shape Sprites (line, square, rect, circle, triangle, n-agon)

+* Consider a SpriteList object that is a Sprite but changes propagate (D3 selector style)
 * Language Changes
 *   createSprite -> Determines type from parameter.
 Means image file name one
 * Move Viewport out of configuration and into BlurpStore.